-Before talking about where to visit in Kyoto, I want to mention about a travel website I found on this trip JapaniCan.com.
-It’s actually operated by JTB which is one of the largest travel agency in Japan.
-The reason why I want to mention this is when we visited Kyoto 10 years ago, Mr. JOC and I got a tiny room but super great location in the middle of the city.
+Before talking about where to visit in Kyoto, I want to mention a travel website I found on this trip JapaniCan.com.
+It’s actually operated by JTB which is one of the largest travel agencies in Japan.
+The reason why I want to mention this is when we visited Kyoto 10 years ago, Mr. JOC and I got a tiny room but a super great location in the middle of the city.
 Now with our children, we need to find a room that fits all of us.

 We ended up staying at the Westin Miyako Hotel because it can sleep 4 in the room (4 beds!) and the JapaniCan site was $200 cheaper per night compared to the Westin site.
 That’s right, $200 savings!
 The room was very spacious and had a view of the Westin’s ryokan (Japanese style rooms) in the back.
 There are both indoor and outdoor pools as well as a fitness center, but there is a cost to using the facilities.

 Now on to Kyoto.
 Kyoto is quite special for a few reasons:

 - It used to be the former capital of Japan until the capital moved to Tokyo in 1869